solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 ![Without Checkout Feature](images/checkout-feature-error.png)

-This is because checkout microservice is not deploy yet!
+This is because checkout microservice is not deployed yet!
 See `kubectl get deployments -n backend-apis --context $CLUSTER1`

 ## Lab 8 - Multi Cluster Routing <a name="Lab-8"></a>